FAQs - Utility, Centrifugal, and Radial Blowers

 Q: Which Greenheck centrifugal fans have a UL Listing?A:

 Power Ventilators for Smoke Control is concerned with the removal of smoke laden, and potentially high temperature vapors in the event of an emergency.
-This listing is available on inline models AX, TBI-FS, TCF, QEI(D), TAUB, and scroll housing centrifugal models SWB and BISW (in Series 21 or 41).
+This listing is available on: inline models AX, TBI-FS, TCF, QEI(D), TAUB; and scroll housing centrifugal model CSW.

-UL-762 is concerned with fans designed for the removal of smoke and grease laden vapors with airstream temperatures up to 375º F. UL-762 is available on inline models TCB and QEI, lab exhaust fan model Vektor-H, and scroll housing centrifugal models SWB and BISW (in Series 21 or 41).
+UL-762 is concerned with fans designed for the removal of smoke and grease laden vapors with airstream temperatures up to 375º F. UL-762 is available on: inline models TCB and QEI; lab exhaust fan model Vektor-H; and scroll housing centrifugal models USF and CSW.